Pre-school vaccinations: guide to vaccinations from 2 to 5 years

 Serious side effects are uncommon but many children can develop a runny or blocked nose, headache, some tiredness or loss of appetite that last for a short period.
 The vaccine is absorbed quickly in the nose so, even if your child sneezes immediately after having had the spray, there’s no need to worry that it hasn’t worked.

-The nasal flu vaccine is called Fluenz tetra, you can view the Patient Information Leaflet (PIL)
+The nasal flu vaccine is called Fluenz, you can view the Patient Information Leaflet (PIL).

-Children who cannot receive the nasal flu vaccine
+Children who should not have the nasal vaccine

-• are currently wheezy or have been wheezy in the past 72 hours, they should be offered a suitable inactivated influenza vaccine to avoid a delay in protection or
+- are currently wheezy or have been wheezy in the past 72 hours, they should be offered an injected flu vaccine to avoid a delay in protection

 The nasal flu vaccine and porcine gelatine

-The nasal vaccine contains a highly processed form of gelatine (derived from pigs), which is used in a range of many essential medicines.
+The nasal vaccine is the preferred vaccine for children.
+It contains a highly processed form of gelatine (derived from pigs), which is used in a range of many essential medicines.
 The nasal vaccine provides good protection against flu, particularly in young children.

 This nasal vaccine not only protects your child against disease but, if enough children are vaccinated, the disease won’t spread from one person to another, and so their friends and family are also protected.

-Some faith groups accept the use of porcine gelatine in medical products, others don’t.
-The decision is, up to you.
+For those who may not accept the use of porcine gelatine in medical products, an injected flu vaccine is available as an alternative.
 Further information about porcine gelatine and the nasal flu vaccine is available.

 There are also translated versions in Arabic, Bengali, Gujarati, Panjabi, and Urdu available.